 Another option for flavoring mead is with fruit.
 Try blackberries, blueberries, wild grapes, persimmon, rhubarb, spiced apple, or even lime or grapefruit.
 Elderflower, maple, or pumpkin spice are some other interesting possibilities.

 Tips for this Homemade Honey Mead Recipe

 Anytime you ferment something, there is always the possibility of failure.
 This honey mead recipe is pretty foolproof, but something could always go wrong.

 Make sure your equipment and bottles are sterilized.
 This will prevent bacteria from forming.
 Filtered water is also a must.
 Tap water can contain all sorts of nasty things.
-Fruit that hasn’t been cleaned could also cause problems.
+Unclean fruit could also cause problems.
 And be sure to keep an eye on your airlocks so they don’t get clogged.

 If you sniff your mix while it is brewing and you smell rotting fruit, don’t worry.
 It’s not rotting, it’s working!
 If it still smells bad after it’s done, leave it a few weeks in the new bottles.
 Raw and “green” mead will smell strong.
 Once it sits for a while, the smell should mellow out.

 If you see mold, or worse, maggots, compost it.
 There is no help for that batch of honey mead recipe.
 And if it smells like vinegar, have you added tea?
 Some mead makers will add tea for the tannins.
 The smell could be something similar to kombucha brewing.
 It may not be bad, but it could be.
 You may want to have an experienced mead maker test this batch out.

 Mead made this way will have some alcohol, usually around 15%.
 Not a lot, but more than other alcoholic beverages.
 Be aware of this in case you want to give it to someone with sensitivities to alcohol.